hroncok/SPECS/README.md

 ### perl-Math-Geometry-Voronoi

-**Problem:** The perl module is OK, but the C code in it is unlicensed, author is asked.
+**Problem:** The perl module is OK, but the C code in it is unlicensed.
+It has two authors, first agrees to release the code under the terms of MIT license, the second is asked.

-**TODO:** Wait for 1st author of the C code and see, if he agrees.
-Ask second author.
+**TODO:** Wait for second author of the C code and see, if he agrees.

 **Involved packages:** _self_, slic3r